 This case comes from Medicine on Trial, originally published by Cooperative of American Physicians, Inc., to provide risk management lessons from litigated case histories.
-Originally titled "Be Sure to Pay Attention to Your Own Words."
+The original title was "It's Always Okay to Verify the Patient's Age."

 © 2018 Cooperative of American Physicians, Inc.